Product Design BA (Hons)Study level: Undergraduate

 There are opportunities for exchange with students on a similar course in overseas universities.
 European cultural visits will be offered to students in all years2.

-Throughout the course, graphic design projects are set with an international focus, enhancing your global experience and broadening your mindset.
-Students will also engage in Collaborative Online International Learning (COIL) projects with participating institutions and other international universities around the world.
+Throughout the course, design briefs are written with an international focus, enhancing your global experience and broadening your mindset.
+You may engage in Collaborative Online International Learning (COIL) projects with participating institutions and other international universities around the world.

 Fees and funding